Building Industry Fairness Reforms Implementation and Evaluation Panel

 - Chair: Ms Bronwyn Weir, managing director and consultation specialist in regulatory practice, enforcement and compliance matters in the building and construction industry

-- Deputy Chair: Ms Jennifer Robertson, corporate governance consultant and practicing lawyer, and Deputy Chair of the Queensland Building and Construction Commission
+- Deputy Chair: Ms Jennifer Robertson, corporate governance consultant and practising lawyer, and former Deputy Chair of the Queensland Building and Construction Commission

-- Member: Mr Troy Lewis, specialist in construction litigation and security of payment law
+- Member: Mr Troy Lewis, specialist in construction litigation and security of payment law, and Partner, Holding Redlich

 - Member: Ms Fionna Reid, managing director at Aitchison Reid Building and Construction Lawyers.

 Terms of reference

 - the effectiveness of the Government’s implementation of the suite of building industry reforms

 - the indicative economic impacts and outcomes of the building industry reforms.

-See Building Fairness: An Evaluation of Queensland’s Building Industry Fairness Reforms (PDF, 1371.64 KB) for more information about the panel's terms of reference, scope of work, and panel member information.
+See Building Fairness: An Evaluation of Queensland’s Building Industry Fairness Reforms (PDF, 1371.64 KB) for more information about the panel's terms of reference, scope of work, and Panel member information.